Date Posted: Wednesday, 14 October 2009

 Fritz Redl was born in Austria in 1902.
 As a boy and growing into a young man he was a gifted academic student gaining a doctorate at the age of twenty three following his research into Kantian ethics.
-In Vienna he commenced training as a psychoanalyst and was for a time analysed by Anna Freud.
+In Vienna he commenced training as a psychoanalyst and was for a time taught by Anna Freud at the Vienna Psychoanalytical Training Institute.
 At the same time he trained to be a secondary school teacher.
 During this period he met August Aichhorn, now perhaps more widely known as the author of Wayward Youth, who from 1908 to 1918, was in charge of managing homes for boys in the Vienna and who from 1918 was made responsible for setting up a residential school for delinquent young people in what was formerly a refugee camp.
 Aichhorn used psychoanalytic theory and practice to underpin the work of the school.
 This led Redl to become interested in applying some of the psychoanalytic theory he was learning to inform his own work in a project which provided support to school students who were socially and economically deprived.
 By providing them with additional educational support Redl helped to gain them access to higher levels of education which would normally not be open to them.
 Along with Bruno Bettelheim and Bettelheim’s then wife Gina, whom he had befriended, he set up monthly summer camps for deprived young people in the disused castle at Schallaburg.
 Redl was seen as a thoughtful yet outgoing and gregarious man and at these camps his uncanny ability to work therapeutically with groups was recognised and acknowledged by his colleagues.

 In 1936, following an impressive presentation at a conference on childhood and adolescence, Redl was headhunted by the Rockefeller Foundation, which was then actively recruiting European intellectuals, and he emigrated to the USA.
 He went to Chicago, and first at the University of Michigan, and then at the University of Chicago, he continued to build on his reputation as an outstanding academic and teacher.
 In the years which followed Redl and his friends, (including Bettelheim who had fled from Austria to the USA in 1940) became deeply involved in plans for educational reform and set up summer camps for deprived adolescents.
 In 1940 Redl was appointed to a teaching post at the Wayne State University in Detroit and over time eventually became the Distinguished Professor of Behavioural Sciences.